Skip to content

 In order to establish an applicant’s potential to cope with the academic requirements of the programme, the initial assessment consists of prioritising applications based on meeting the following minimum academic criteria shown below:

-Current or predicted grades AAA.
+Current or predicted grades AAA, to include Biology A, Chemistry A.

 Academic criteria for other qualifications and categories of applicants are described in the Academic Entry Section.
 Documented extenuating circumstances will be taken into consideration at the time of application and information regarding the difficulties experienced should be sent direct to the School of Dentistry Admissions Officer.
 Applicants who do not quite meet the above academic criteria may also be eligible for interview, depending on the strengths of their Personal Statement and Referee’s report.